 "It could be that what is being referred to is the beginning of creation in the realm of the unseen (hal al-ghayb) when, it is reported, souls were created before bodies(al-arwah khuliqat qabl al-jasam), and used to meet one another and express their pessimism about the future.
 When souls have entered bodies(come to the physical realm)they may

 recognize one another from the past, and may be on friendly terms or otherwise based on that past experience."
 (Fath al-Bari)

 Hadith and medieval creation narratives describe an entire epoch and a panoply of created beings with varying degrees of freewill participating in a long and complex drama well before humans arrive on the scene.

 “Draw nigh!”
 And it drew nigh.
 Then he said to it, “Draw back!” and it drew back.
-“By My Majesty and Splendor,” God said, “I have not created anything so beloved to me as thee.
-Through thee I shall take away and through thee shall I give.
-Through thee I shall reward and through thee I shall punish.”
+“By My Majesty and Splendor,” God said, “I have not created anything so beloved to me as you.
+Through you I shall take away and through you shall I give.
+Through you I shall reward and through you I shall punish.”

 There descended upon you from that lofty realm,

 Although openly disclosed and unveiled.